siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 pushed.
 What matters is whether the system carries forward its own constraints and uses them to shape what the push will become.

-The next step is therefore unavoidable.
-A loop that persists must preserve more than a bare cycle.
-It must preserve traces, biases, remembered paths, or stable internal differences that alter what comes next.
-Those internal differences are what I will call imprints.
+The next step is therefore not primitive but developmental.
+A loop may persist with no explicit imprint at all.
+But once it begins to preserve traces, biases, remembered paths, or other stable internal differences that alter what comes next, it has entered a deeper regime.
+Those internally retained differences are what I will call imprints.